Dual-use quantum hardware for quantum resource generation and energy storage

-Their metrological advantage stems from multipartite entanglement, and hence these features also serve as entanglement witnesses~\cite{witness1,witness2,witness3}.
-As exemplified below, the same collective quantum processes that produce charging advantage in quantum batteries~\cite{bosspaper} also build multipartite entanglement, making them well-suited to produce useful quantum states during the charging (or discharging) processes.
+Initializing the system in a coherent spin state, the optimal time to prepare a squeezed state is given by $t_f' \sim N^{-2/3}/\chi$~\cite{Kitagawa1993,spinsqueezingreview}.
+Thus the OAT model is a fast preparation protocol since $t_f'$ decreases with increasing $N$.

+To evaluate if this model also exhibits a charging advantage, we impose the QSL constraint in the ground state of the battery Hamiltonian, $H_\textrm{B} = \omega_0 \sum_n^N \hat \sigma_n^z$.
+Relegating the details to the Supplementary Materials (SM)~\cite{sm}, we only highlight the key results here.
+We find that, while $\Delta E \propto N$, the charging time $t_f$ is proportional to $N^{-1/4}$ leading to a superextensive charging power proportional to $N^{5/4}$.
+This shows that the OAT model can be used for both fast preparation of a metrologically useful state and fast charging of a quantum battery.
+We note that the OAT model has previously been analyzed as the Lipkin-Meshkov-Glick (LMG) quantum battery model and it was shown to exhibit a charging advantage~\cite{lmg1,lmg2}.
+Our results here add the consequences of imposing the QSL constraint to this model.

+\para{Metrologically useful states from a quantum battery} Just as fast state preparation protocols can be re-interpreted as fast charging of a quantum battery, so too can well-known quantum battery models with charging advantage provide templates for fast preparation of resourceful quantum states.
+In particular, the same collective quantum processes that produce charging-advantage in quantum batteries~\cite{bosspaper} also build multipartite entanglement, making them well-suited to produce useful quantum states while charging the battery.
+Because of their experimental relevance~\cite{quach2022superabsorption, joshi2022, hymas2025experimental, hu2026}, we will consider the initial uncharged state of the quantum battery, $|\psi_i\rangle$, to be unentangled and the ground state of the battery Hamiltonian.
+The charged state $|\psi_f\rangle$ is some high energy state within the spectrum of $\hat H_B$ that is orthogonal (or nearly orthogonal) to $|\psi_i\rangle$.
+If the charging Hamiltonian $\hat H_\mathrm{AB}$ directly couples these two states, such that $\langle \psi_f|\hat H_\mathrm{AB}|\psi_i\rangle \neq 0$, then we get a quantum battery model with the charging time $t_f \sim \Delta E^{-\eta}$ with $\eta > 0$, leading to a charging advantage~\cite{bosspaper}.